mrrocks/simpletastic/README.md

 ##Settings

-The only setting is the gap size, by default is 2%, but you can override this and use any percentage value.
+The only setting is the `gap` size, by default is `2%`, but you can override this and use any percentage value.
+To remove it you can use `none` instead of any value.

 ```scss
 $default-gap-width: 2% !default;